-- The most efficient mechanism to assure confidentiality is the encryption of information.
-Encryption is particularly important when messages must cross trust boundaries; especially over the Internet.
-Note that encryption need not be limited to the content of messages: it is possible to obscure even the existence of messages themselves through encryption and 'white noise' generation in the communications channel. - The specifics of encryption are beyond the scope of this Reference Architecture Framework.
-However, we are concerned about how the connection between privacy-related policies and their enforcement is made. - Service contracts may express confidentiality security policies and the cryptographic mechanisms required (e.g. ciphers, cryptographic protocols).
-Between ownership boundaries, there may also be similar security policies that define requirements for privacy between them.
-Between such boundaries, there may be a Policy Enforcement Point (PEP) for enforcing such requirements which may, for example, automatically encrypt messages as they leave a trust boundary; or perhaps simply ensuring that such messages are suitably encrypted in such a way as to comply with the policy.
+3102 encryption need not be limited to the content of messages: it is possible to obscure even the existence o 0400

+- messages themselves through encryption and 'white noise' generation in the communications channel. - The specifics of encryption are beyond the scope of this Reference Architecture Framework.
+However, we are concerned about how the connection between privacy-related policies and their enforcement is made. - 3106 Service contracts may express confidentiality security policies and the cryptographic mechanisms - 3107 required (e.g. ciphers, cryptographic protocols).
+Between ownership boundaries, there may also be - 3108 similar security policies that define requirements for privacy between them.
+Between such boundaries, - 3109 there may be a Policy Enforcement Point (PEP) for enforcing such requirements which may, for example, - 3110 automatically encrypt messages as they leave a trust boundary; or perhaps simply ensuring that such - 3111 messages are suitably encrypted in such a way as to comply with the policy.